jparrill/hypershift-disconnected/docs/content/common/mce/agentserviceconfig.md

     ...
 ```

+This object includes two fields:

-This object includes 2 fields, the first one contains the CAs which will be loaded in the different processes of the deployment.
+1. **Custom CAs**: This field contains the Certificate Authorities (CAs) that will be loaded into the various processes of the deployment.
+2. **Registries**: The `Registries.conf` field contains information about images and namespaces that need to be consumed from a mirror registry instead of the original source registry.

 ### Assisted Service Customization

-This ConfigMap will be consumed by the Assisted Service operator and it contains variables which will modify the behaviour od the controllers.
+The Assisted Service Customization ConfigMap is consumed by the Assisted Service operator and contains variables that modify the behavior of the controllers.

 ```yaml
 ---